JORI-RT/Knowledge_Experience/dmm/conversation_intermidiate_4.md

-Please take the conversation intermediate 3 course.
+Please take the conversation intermediate 4 course.

 I have done this in advance, please skip vocabulary section

-It's getting warmer recently in tokyo. how about you.

 I work remotely